dswinton/disk-shelf-tool/README.md

 Get a list of drives in a shelf and their parameters (in this case, the model number):
 - ./shelf-tool run exp0x00000000000 "hdparm -I" | grep "Model Number\|/dev/"

+Set all drive in a shelf to spin down if not used (great for backup / infrequently used storage)
+- ./shelf-tool run exp0x00000000000 "hdparm -S 120"

 #Todo: